marciosantetti/website/content/cv/index.md

 - ["The Sraffian supermultiplier and cycles: Theory and empirics,"](http://www.levyinstitute.org/publications/the-sraffian-supermultiplier-and-cycles-theory-and-empirics) with Michalis Nikiforos and Rudiger von Arnim, 2021, ***Levy Economics Institute of Bard College Working Paper No. 993***.

+- ["Post-Keynesian vignettes on secular stagnation: From labor suppression to natural growth](https://economics.utah.edu/research/publications/2021_05.pdf)," with Codrina Rada, Ansel Schiavone, and Rudiger von Arnim, 2021, ***University of Utah's Department of Economics Working Paper No. 2021-05***.

 ### Works in Progress

-- "Post-Keynesian vignettes on secular stagnation: From labor suppression to natural growth," with Codrina Rada, Ansel Schiavone, and Rudiger von Arnim.

 - “Assessing the energy rebound effect for economies with different energy mix configurations”